rbykov04/js-html-parser/README.md

 Query CSS selector to find matching nodes.

-Note: Most of selector supported except `nth-type-of`, `nth-child`, `:not` and multiple atrribute selector.
+Note: Most of selector supported except `nth-type-of`, `nth-child`, `:not` and multiple attribute selector.
 And not behave the same as standard `querySelectorAll()` as it will _stop_ searching sub tree after find a match.